 - 1.3.5 This annex takes a whole-community approach.
 It encompasses both the state of Wisconsin, as a government enterprise (to include local units of government and tribes), and critical infrastructure partners critical to the protection of the health, safety, and economic vitality of the lives, organizations, and business in the state of Wisconsin.
 In all cases, cyber-incident response activities will be conducted in accordance with applicable laws, regulations, and policies.
-Nothing in this annex restricts, supersedes or otherwise replaces the legal authorities or regulatory responsibilities of any government agency or organization.
-All information will be handled, transmitted, distributed, released, and stored in accordance with the standards, caveats, and procedures described by the originating agency, regulatory governance, and law. - 1.3.6 This annex describes thresholds between each level of the Cyber Severity Schema (see Table 3).
-Subsequently, the plan describes when the Senior Policy Advisors Group (SPAG) and the Wisconsin CRMG) convene and how their actions guide the remainder of the response.
-The policy group and CRMGdo not take the place of Wisconsin Emergency Management (WEM) in response to natural disasters.
+Nothing in this annex restricts, supersedes, or otherwise replaces the legal authorities or regulatory responsibilities of any government agency or organization.
+All information will be handled, transmitted, distributed, released, and stored in accordance with the standards, caveats, and procedures described by the originating agency, regulatory governance, and law. - 1.3.6 This annex describes thresholds between each level of the Cyber Severity Schema (see Table 3-1).
+Subsequently, the plan describes when the CRMG convenes and how their actions guide the remainder of the response.
+The CRMG does not take the place of Wisconsin Emergency Management (WEM) in response to natural disasters.
 They assist WEM with planning during cyber-incidents.
-The plan is applicable if a physical event ultimately causes a cyber incident. - 1.3.7 The annex is intended to develop broad concepts focused on Wisconsin's interface with federal agencies including: - 1.3.7.1 US DHS National Cybersecurity and Communications Integration Center's (NCCIC). - 1.3.7.2 Department of Defense (DOD) Cyber Crime Center (DC3), US Strategic Command, and the subordinate US Cyber Command. - 1.3.7.3 Federal Bureau of Investigation (FBI) - 1.3.7.4 US DHS/Secret Service (US SS). - 1.3.8 For the purposes of this annex, see the following definitions. - 1.3.8.1 'Cyber' refers to the relationship between computer hardware and software including electronic tablets, smartphones, and other similar devices as well as the interconnections between them for the collection, electronic storage, and dissemination of information. - 1.3.8.2 'Cyberspace' means the electronic environment for information transfer including public and private local and wide area networks and the internet.
+The plan is applicable whether a physical event causes a cyber incident or the other way around. - 1.3.7 The annex is intended to develop broad concepts focused on Wisconsin's interface with federal agencies including but not limited to: - 1.3.7.1 The Cybersecurity and Infrastructure Security Administration's (CISA) National Cybersecurity and Communications Integration Center's (NCCIC). - 1.3.7.2 Department of Defense (DOD) Cyber Crime Center (DC3) and US Cyber Command. - 1.3.7.3 Federal Bureau of Investigation (FBI) - 1.3.7.4 US DHS/Secret Service (US SS). - 1.3.8 For the purposes of this annex, see the following definitions. - 1.3.8.1 'Cyber' refers to the relationship between computer hardware and software including electronic tablets, smartphones, and other similar devices as well as the interconnections between them for the collection, electronic storage, and dissemination of information. - 1.3.8.2 'Cyberspace' means the electronic environment for information transfer including public and private local and wide area networks and the internet.

-- 1.3.8.3 'Cyber-incident' means an occurrence related to computers, servers, controls, electronic files, email systems, software, networks, or the internet requiring a response to protect life, property, the environment, or the economy. - 1.3.8.4 "Significant cyber-incident" means an occurrence related to computers, servers, controls, electronic files, email systems, software, networks, or the internet rated at a Threat Level 3 Medium (Yellow) or higher on the severity schema requiring a response to protect life, property, the environment, or the economy. - 1.3.8.5 The 'Cyber-environment' includes all physical and virtual assets in cyberspace. - 1.3.8.6 'Cyber-threat' means the intent to, or possibility of, a malicious attempt to damage or disrupt computer equipment or networks, or exfiltrate electronic information at rest or in transit for nefarious purposes. - 1.3.8.7 'Cyber-critical infrastructure' means physical or virtual systems and assets vital to Wisconsin which, if incapacitated or destroyed, would have a debilitating impact on Wisconsin's safety, security, economy, public health, or any combination of those matters.
+- 1.3.8.3 'Cyber-incident' means an occurrence related to computers, servers, controls, electronic files, email systems, software, networks, or the internet requiring a response to protect life, property, the environment, or the economy. - 1.3.8.4 The 'Cyber-environment' includes all physical and virtual assets in cyberspace. - 1.3.8.5 'Cyber-threat' means the intent to, or possibility of, a malicious attempt to damage or disrupt computer equipment or networks, or exfiltrate electronic information at rest or in transit for nefarious purposes. - 1.3.8.6 'Cyber-critical infrastructure' means physical or virtual systems and assets vital to Wisconsin which, if incapacitated or destroyed, would have a debilitating impact on Wisconsin's safety, security, economy, public health, or any combination of those matters.